Suboxone Lawsuit Questions Answered

 That is a settlement payout.
 But, if these cases go to court instead of settling, the amount of money people could get might be a lot more, maybe even over $1 million, especially if they include extra money as a punishment (punitive damages).

 Again, it’s really early to say how much the settlements will be in the Suboxone tooth decay cases.
-We can’t predict the exact amounts right now.
+We can’t predict the exact per person Suboxone settlement amounts right now.
 You could say we are just guessing, and that wouldn’t be wrong.

-But, if these Suboxone suits are successful – and it seems pretty straightforward, they should have warned people about tooth decay – and if there’s good proof linking the tooth decay to Suboxone, then our guess about how much money they might get could be close to what happens.
+But, if these Suboxone suits are successful—and it seems pretty straightforward, they should have warned people about tooth decay—and if there’s good proof linking the tooth decay for the patient to Suboxone, then our guess about how much money they might get could be close to what happens.

 The other big question is when will there be a Suboxone settlement.
+Victims understanding want to know when settlement checks will be going out.
 There are settlement rumors of an early resolution and our lawyers hope that is how it plays out.
-History suggest we are more than a year away.
+But history suggest we are more than a year away.

 Why Can’t I Find a Lawyer Willing to Take My Lawsuit?